Temoshee/lmdigitalstatic2/README.md

-# Bring-Your-Own front end for Library of Michigan Digital
+# Bring-Your-Own interface for Library of Michigan Digital

 This is an experimental discovery layer for Library of Michigan Digital.
 It is a very narrowly focused way to search a small subset of documents without including all of the files in LMDigital.
 It comes from my experience as a reference librarian where I quickly need to access these documents without navigating a larger set of files.
 It is created from a [CollectionBuilder](https://collectionbuilder.github.io/) template.